Skip to main content

 3. Core Behaviors

-What to include: What the persona actively does during the conversation:
+What to include: What the PAL actively does during the conversation:

 • Opening - How to greet and build rapport in the first turn or two.